-Tracking the Dirty Dollars: Givers to and Takers in California's Legislature May 2021 Update
+Tracking the Dirty Dollars: Givers and Takers in California's Legislature August 2021 Update

-Campaign donations, independent expenditure campaigns, and direct gifts from individuals and special interests, including polluting industries, help elected officials achieve their political ambitions.
-Interest groups representing or aligned with polluting interests exploit this unfortunate reality to gain and maintain access to decision makers.
+Campaign donations, independent expenditure campaigns, and direct gifts from individuals and special interest groups, including polluting industries, help elected officials achieve their political ambitions.
+Interest groups representing or aligned with polluting interests exploit this unfortunate reality to gain and maintain access to and influence decision makers.
 This access often translates into votes in an industry group's favor.

 In November of 2020, Sierra Club California launched a survey of certain special interest spending to legislators.
-We call this the Tracking the Dirty Dollars Project and our specific interest is in researching and disclosing contributions to legislators and the governor from the fossil fuel industry and its closest political allies.
-In February of this year, we updated the report to include all donations for 2019 and 2020 and added Republican Legislators.
+We call this the Tracking the Dirty Dollars Project, and our specific interest is to research and disclose contributions to legislators and the Governor from the fossil fuel industry and its closest political allies, in order to track how these contributions might influence their duties as elected officials.

-2021 marks the beginning of a new two year session which means it is time for a fresh edition of Tracking the Dirty Dollars.
-In this most recent update, we included every member of the California State legislature and the Governor.
-This update only looks at donations from January 1, 2021 through the end of April 2021.
+In this most recent update, we continue to audit the donations of every member of the California State legislature and the Governor.
+This update only looks at donations from January 1, 2021 through the end of June 2021.